Genesis of the alpha beta T-cell receptor: Results

 Can we learn from pairing data what fraction of cells expressed two chains of the same type? gDNA pairings do not allow us to do that, because they are severely limited by sequencing depth: most chains cannot be paired because of material losses, and estimating the fraction of cells with several chains is impossible.
 While cDNA pairings are in principle less susceptible to material loss, non-functional sequences are much less expressed than functional ones \cite{NiederbergerAllelicExclusionTCR2003, SteinelPostTranscriptionalSilencingVvDJvCv2010}, lowering their probability of being paired and introducing uncontrolled biases in the estimate of fractions of cells with different chain compositions.
 However, we can use this difference in expression patterns by examining the distribution of read counts for each type of chain.
+For each sequence, we sum the number of its reads in all wells.
+Only the third experiment (the most data rich) is considered to avoid pooling together datasets with different sequencing depths.
 Sequences of chains paired with a non-coding chain of the same type must be functional and expressed on the surface of the cell.
-Those sequences have a markedly different distribution of read counts than non-coding sequences (Fig.\,S3A and B).
+Those sequences have a markedly different distribution of read counts than non-coding sequences (Fig.\,S7A and B).
 Coding sequences that are coupled with another coding sequence can be either expressed or silenced, depending on their own functionality and the status of the other chain.
 Thus, their read count should follow a mixture distribution of both expressed and silenced sequences, the latter being assumed to follow the same distribution as noncoding sequences.
-Fitting the parameters of this mixture to the read counts of paired coding sequences (Fig.\,S3C) yields the total proportion $p_{\rm e}\leq p_{\rm f}$ of functional and expressed sequences, among all functional coding sequences $ p_{\rm f}$.
+Fitting the parameters of this mixture to the read counts of paired coding sequences (Fig.\,S7C) yields the total proportion $p_{\rm e}\leq p_{\rm f}$ of functional and expressed sequences, among all functional coding sequences $ p_{\rm f}$.
+The mixture is expected to better represent the distribution at high read counts, where drop-out effects are less likely to lead to loss of pairs.